which one better ,su35 or j10c?

 Su-35 is a muscle aircraft, excelling in dogfights, endurance, and heavy strike roles.

-Let’s add a fourth scenario: Defensive Patrol / Air Defense Mission, where the fighter is tasked with defending airspace against incursions—intercepting enemy aircraft, maintaining air dominance, and surviving against incoming threats like stealth fighters, cruise missiles, or drones.
+- Let’s add a fourth scenario: Defensive Patrol / Air Defense Mission, where the fighter is tasked with defending airspace against incursions—intercepting enemy aircraft, maintaining air dominance, and surviving against incoming threats like stealth fighters, cruise missiles, or drones. - 🛡️ Scenario 4: Defensive Patrol / Homeland Air Defense- Mission: Patrol airspace, detect intruders early, engage or deter them, survive, and maintain air control. - Key Factors:-

 Radar coverage and situational awareness